franckpicard/franckpicard.github.io/category/research.md

 ### Single Cell genomics

 We develop statistical methods for the analysis of single cell data.
 We started by proposing a new method for PLS for classification, and we recently proposed a probabilistic version of PCA adapted to the analysis of over-dispersed counts with zero inflation.
-Recent developments focus on ATACSeq data analysis.
+Recent developments focus on kernel methods, non-parametric dimension reduction and spatial transcriptomics.
 Visit the [SingleStatomics](http://anr-singlestatomics.pages.math.cnrs.fr/) ANR project.

 ### Point process modeling in genomics